ssfrr/libmanta/readme.markdown

 2. Navigate to extern/flext in the libmanta directory
 3. './build.sh pd gcc'
 4. Edit buildsys/config-lnx-pd-gcc.txt (or config-mac-pd-gcc.txt) and change:
-   a.
-(Linux ONLY) the last line to OFLAGS+=-march=native
+    1. (Linux ONLY) the last line to OFLAGS+=-march=native
-   b.
-PDPATH to point to the "pd" subdirectory of the pd source package you
-      extracted in step 2
+    2. PDPATH to point to the "pd" subdirectory of the pd source package you extracted in step 2
-   c.
-INSTPATH to point to where your PD externals live
+    3. INSTPATH to point to where your PD externals live
 5. './build.sh pd gcc'
 6. (Mac Only) Edit config.txt and comment out the line "SIMD=1"
 7. './build.sh pd gcc' (yes, again)